baptooo/algolia-appstore/README.md

 $ yarn | npm install
 ```

+# Demo

+You can view the frontend project here on surge : [brc-algolia-appstore.surge.sh](https://brc-algolia-appstore.surge.sh/)

 # Commands

 **Run the backend project** with `yarn api`

 **Run the frontend project** with `yarn start`

 **Run tests** with `yarn test`

+# Deploy

+The project is deployed by travis whenever a tag is created.
+To create a tag, you just need to use `yarn version` and:

+- choose for a new version as `yarn version` is in interactive mode
+- a changelog will be generated
+- a commit and a tag of the new version will be created

+You can then push the result to deploy